Logo

 Model limitations

-• Access to the full-text PDF is required to retrieve the Address, Country, Email, and Sponsorship Source fields, either through an accessible and readable open access link or user-uploaded content.
+• Access to the full-text PDF is required, either through an accessible and readable open access link or user-uploaded content.

 Evaluation limitations

-• The evaluation for sponsorship source extractions is based on a curated sample and may not cover every journal style.
+• The evaluation is based on a curated sample and may not cover every journal style.
 Performance could dip on unusual layouts or formats.

-• Sponsorship source extractions are evaluated on English-language papers only.
+• Extractions are evaluated on English-language papers only.
 Performance may differ for papers written in other languages.

 Did you find this article helpful?